 - Vitamins: Blackberries contain an abundance of very important vitamins that help the dog’s body to function normally.
-Those vitamins include vitamin A, vitamin C, vitamin K and vitamin E.
+These vitamins include vitamin A, vitamin C, vitamin K and vitamin E.

-- Fiber: Helps dog’s body to digest food.
+- Fiber: Helps the dog’s body to digest food.

 - Omega-3 fatty acids: Helps with skin improvement and coat health.

 How Do I Serve Blackberries to My Dog?

 You should serve them fresh and raw.
 Also, remember to wash them properly, and use them only as an occasional treat for good behavior.
 They can’t be used as a meal replacement or as a proper meal.
 All fruits should be used only as an addition to a dog’s diet!

 Frequently Asked Questions:

 Let’s go over some of the most FAQ.
 It’s important to take everything into consideration, not only to educate ourselves but other dog owners also.

 Keep in mind we are talking about blackberries as a natural fruit.
 None of those dried berries sprinkled with sugar.

 · .14.7 grams of Carbohydrate.